JB Pritzker: Taxation

 On the same day as the 2019–20 state budget, Pritzker signed the "Fair Tax" law, which offered a constitutional amendment to voters in the November 2020 election to replace Illinois's flat tax with graduated rates.
 He promised that income taxes would not increase for Illinoisans who make $250,000 a year or less, who are 97% of the state's wage earners.
 Pritzker and his supporters said changing income tax laws was the first step toward comprehensive state tax reform.
-The proposed graduated income tax rates were: